carloswestman/jumpspider/README.md

 ## API

-A Web API implements some minimal methods to test the application.
+A Web API implements some minimal methods.
+These methods are also useful to test the application in isolation.
 You can create new jobs, and return HTML, and parsing results from the repository:

 <table>
 <tr>